 Flag Administration Performance

 In 2020, the Coast Guard combined safety and security compliance performance for all program measures.
-Flag Administration performance for 2020 increased with the overall annual detention rate decreasing from 1.10% to 0.77%.
-Additionally, the three-year rolling detention ratio decreased from 1.07% to 1.02%.
-Bolivia and Cyprus were added to the Targeted Flag List based on the 2020 data.
-No flag administrations were removed from the list this year.
+Flag Administration performance for 2021 dropped slightly with the overall annual detention rate decreasing from 0.77% to 0.73%.
+Additionally, the three-year rolling detention ratio decreased from 1.02% to 0.87%.

 Detention and Association Appeals

 In 2021, the Coast Guard received a total of twenty-four appeals.
 Ten appeals challenged the overall merits of the detention.
 For those merit appeals, one was granted, seven were denied, and two are still being adjudicated at the time of this report.